 Ignis Pixel props are strong enough to survive occasional drops and impacts.
 However, bear in mind that this is a technically complex device.
 Be careful with it and use training dummies for practice.
 It will help to make the life of your pixel equipment much longer.

-We give 2 years warranty for all models, 30-day moneyback period and free technical services including free repairs during warranty period.
+We give 1-year warranty for most of our products (for Jump Rope - 6 months/20.000 jumps, whatever comes first), 15-day moneyback period and free technical services including free repairs during warranty period.
 If there is something wrong with your props, please get in touch with our support team by email: email@example.com

 The time of working without charging varies from 1,5 to 8 hours and depends on a number of factors: a model of product, battery power, brightness, pictures (the more white light on a picture, the more energy that picture consumes).
 Anyway, even in the least economical mode the device works much more than the time of an average performance on scene.